AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/adobe-commerce-2.4.6-known-issue-patch-error-when-palcing-an-order-from-the-admin-panel.md

 <u>Expected result</u>

-After selecting the store you are able to complete the order.
+After selecting the store, you are able to complete the order.

 <u>Actual result:</u>